CPUID: Calling CPUID

 The CPUID opcode is 0F A2.
+Processor support for the instruction can be detected by successfully toggling the ID flag (bit 21) in the EFLAGS register.

 In assembly language, the CPUID instruction takes no parameters as CPUID implicitly uses the EAX register to determine the main category of information returned.
 In Intel's more recent terminology, this is called the CPUID leaf.
 CPUID should be called with EAX = 0 first, as this will store in the EAX register the highest EAX calling parameter (leaf) that the CPU implements.

 To obtain extended function information CPUID should be called with the most significant bit of EAX set.
 To determine the highest extended function calling parameter, call CPUID with EAX = 80000000h.

 CPUID leaves greater than 3 but less than 80000000 are accessible only when the model-specific registers have IA32_MISC_ENABLE.BOOT_NT4 [bit 22] = 0 (which is so by default).
 As the name suggests, Windows NT 4.0 until SP6 did not boot properly unless this bit was set, but later versions of Windows do not need it, so basic leaves greater than 4 can be assumed visible on current Windows systems.
 As of April 2024, basic valid leaves go up to 23h, but the information returned by some leaves are not disclosed in the publicly available documentation, i.e. they are "reserved".

 Some of the more recently added leaves also have sub-leaves, which are selected via the ECX register before calling CPUID.